Collecting from Microsoft Windows using WEC/WEF¶

 Standard logging¶

-For LogMan.io we recommend to enable Advanced Auditing and Advanced Audit Policy as a way of the stardard Windows logging setting.
+For LogMan.io we recommend to enable Advanced Auditing and Advanced Audit Policy as a way of the standard Windows logging setting.
 This standard way is based on LogMira group policy settings.

 Upload the Group Policy Report XML Directly¶